thaeli/docs-test/volunteer-policy.md

 Make the world a better place through video games

 There are many different and totally valid ways to accomplish this mission, with our primary method being preserving video game music, history, art, and culture though events.
 The **core values** define the specific and weird ways that MAGFest INC does it.
 Other organizations may do things different and create the same end result, and this is OK.
-The core values are guiding principles which, without them, MAGFest isnâ€™t worth doing and we should close up shop.
+The core values are guiding principles which, without them, MAGFest isn't worth doing and we should close up shop.
 Core values also represent a deliberate prioritization of one valid course of action vs another equally valid course of action.

 **Core Values**